idsc-frazzoli/tensor/README.md

       </dependency>
     </dependencies>

-The source code is attached to the `jar` file for your convenience.
+The source code is attached to every release.

 *Note*: If your IDE or maven compiler fails to download the repository automatically, you can place the binary files from the branch mvn-repo manually in the target location rooted in your user directory